Chapter 0:

 The phoenix tilted its head, embers raining from its feathers.

-'No, I want you to do something else, and before I truly accept you into the beyond, you will have another try.'
-It said with some form of power, the aura around Akira changing.
+‘No, I want you to do something else, and before you will truly be accepted into the beyond, you will have another try.’
+It said with some sort of power, the energy around Akira changing, almost oppressing him.

-'But I do not give without taking.
-To return, you must play by my rules, you will gain extraordinary powers, but there will be a binding price.'
+‘But I do not give without taking.
+To return, you must play by my rules, you will gain extraordinary powers, but there will be a price.’
 The void around it pulsed as the flames disappeared and it changed into a new form.
+‘A price you won’t be able to avoid.’

-It changed, it kind of looks like a dealer at a casino, but with a top hat and no, no face?
-Akira instantly became alarmed as his expression was filled with horror at the form of the creature.
-'What are you?'
+It changed, it kind of looks like a dealer at a casino, but with a top hat and no, huh, no face?
+Akira’s expression twisted and he reeled back in horror.
+‘What even are you?’

 ‘A god.’
 An amused voice emerged from the creature with no face nor mouth.
 ‘Do you accept my deal, boy?’

-As Akira's heartbeat quickened, he felt like this was just another gamble on a table, but with his life as the stake.
-'I do.'
-He said as he stood up, for the first time in his life(or better said his two lives), he felt nervous and unsure of what would come.
-Yet somehow a smile formed at his lips.
-'Sounds like fun.'
+Akira's heartbeat quickened, he knew this was just another gamble, and he knew that thirty minutes ago, he would have accepted such a deal without thinking twice, even though he knew his life was at stake.
+Fortunately, Akira wasn’t that different from thirty minutes ago.
+‘I do.’
+He said as he stood up.
+And for the first time in his life(or better said his two lives), he felt nervous and unsure of what would come.
+Still, a smile formed at his lips.
+‘Sounds like fun.’

-'Good.'
-The faceless dealer flicked his wrist, and Akira disappeared.
+‘Good.’
+The faceless dealer flicked his wrist, and before Akira disappeared, he could’ve sworn a smile appeared on the god’s face.